sxadm - manage Solaris security extensions configuration

-By default, the global zone and all non-global zones have the ASLR, NXHEAP, ADIHEAP, and ADISTACK extensions enabled only for tagged binaries, while the NXSTACK extension is enabled for all processes.
+By default, the global zone and all non-global zones have the ASLR, NXHEAP, ADIHEAP, ADISTACK, and SSBD extensions enabled only for tagged binaries, while the NXSTACK extension is enabled for all processes.

 A security extension can have one or more properties.
 All extensions have a model property.
 This property defines what the extension is applied to.
 Following are the model properties that exist.